oktadev/okta-blog/_source/_posts/2022-09-26-java-jetty-oauth.md

 }
 ```

-The above class enables JWT-based OAuth and OIDC security.
-However, it explicitly allows any request.
-You are doing this because you are going to use method-level security.

 ## Protect the DELETE and POST endpoints

-Add the `@PreAuthorize("isAuthenticated")` annotation to the `indexPost()` and `indexDelete()` methods in the `WebController` class.
-This will require that each request to those endpoints be authenticated -- that is, a valid user will need to be logged in.
+The `@PreAuthorize("isAuthenticated")` annotation has been added to the `indexPost()` and `indexDelete()` methods in the `WebController` class.
+This requires that each request to those endpoints be authenticated -- that is, a valid user will need to be logged in.
 Because you are using Okta as your OIDC provider, they will be able to have authenticated with Okta's servers, typically through a single sign-on.

 Update the `WebController` to the following.